 Independent specialist schools are private schools that specialise in supporting learners with particular types of profile/need.
 These schools can offer support or specialisms that may not be available in the state sector.

 Often, independent specialist schools have a defined area of focus and can vary greatly in terms of the types of need they support and the academic pathways they offer.
 Some consider themselves to be mainstream schools offering more specialist support and others consider themselves to be more specialist in nature and able to offer more therapeutic input than comparable state schools.

 In addition, independent schools mostly do not require Education, Health and Care Plan (EHCP) funding and are accessible to self-paying families, as well as those with EHCP support.

 Set in beautiful countryside on the Gloucestershire/Worcestershire border, Bredon has a stellar reputation for helping children with special educational needs such as dyslexia, dyspraxia and dyscalculia.
-Every child here has their own individual pathway through the school; every teacher is dyslexia-trained and class sizes are small.
+At this co-ed day and senior boarding school, every child here has their own individual pathway through the school; every teacher is dyslexia-trained and class sizes are small.
 A sizable proportion (around 15 to 20 per cent) of children have no SEND requirements at all, which means children are never made to feel different.

 Bruern Abbey School

 Founded by a heavily dyslexic, anglophile Texan lawyer who decided to turn his home into a school for boys who struggle with learning, Bruern Abbey is unique in that it only accepts pupils with learning difficulties (mainly dyslexia and dyspraxia), aiming to put them back on track and on course for a top senior school (often with a scholarship in tow).
 We love everything about it: the mischievous joy around the lunch table; the organised chaos; the outdoorsiness – and the fact that every single boy here seems to be having an absolute blast.